Guides, Italy

 Take Advantage of Public Water Sources

 One of my favorite small details of Italy were the many public water fountains scattered throughout each city.
-When you first see this, it’s okay to be a little dubious (we were), but I assure you the water from these fountains is safe and refreshing.
+When you first see these, it’s okay to be a little dubious (we were), but I assure you the water from these fountains is safe and refreshing.
 We drank almost exclusively from these fountains during our trip and never had any adverse effects.

-Filling your water bottle from these decorative fountains is just plain fun, too!
+Filling your water bottle from these decorative fountains is just plain fun, too.
 It made me feel like I was in on something only locals knew about.
-It’s also a cheap way to get your water as restaurants and cafes all charge a nominal fee for water.
+It’s also a cheap way to get your water, as restaurants and cafes all charge a nominal fee for water.

 Fountains are everywhere.
 You have to keep an eye out, though, because sometimes they’re tucked away in corners or else blend in with buildings.
 Around the more decorative fountains, I noticed you could typically find a drinking fountain somewhere nearby.